 (a) extends to fixing the remuneration for any period before the making of the order or the application for it,

-(b) is exercisable notwithstanding that the receiver or manager has died or ceased to act before the making of the order or the application, and
+(b) is exercisable notwithstanding that the receiver or manager has died or ceased to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.